chevEldrid/mtgsite/_posts/2022/2022-02-24-pdh_naomi_pillar_of_order.md

 hook: "An order of artifacts and enchantments, with a side of tokens"
 ---

-Ah yes, the Hexdrinkers PDH poll, truly a time-honored tradition!
+Ah yes, the Chexdrinkers PDH poll, truly a time-honored tradition!
 And with this being our _ahem_ second installment, it’s now my (Julian’s) turn to bow to the collective consciousness and brew.
 Annnnnnnnd y’all have chosen
 <a
 	class="accented-link external-card-link"
 	target="_blank"